 Elsewhere, we may also expect early action on the current patent box and research and development regime reflecting last November’s joint statement with the German Government which sought to achieve a consensus amongst G20 and OECD on the subject of relating corporation tax reliefs on R&D and IP much more closely to the tax jurisdiction where the bulk of the relevant research is actually carried out.

 This forms part of the wider move by the Chancellor and his counterparts in the G20 /OECD to crack down hard on corporation tax avoidance generally and to produce by the end of this year a common approach to tackling Base Erosion and Profit Shifting (BEPS).
 If there is one thing the Conservatives will want to nail well before the next election it is the two issues on which they were most vulnerable last time – the NHS and tax avoidance.

 Such political considerations lead logically on to the question of sorting out the Scottish problem and the extent to which further fiscal autonomy can be devolved.
 Whatever other concessions are made to Ms Sturgeon and her colleagues, devolution of corporation tax raising powers is almost certain to be high on the agenda for the simple reason that if they have already been granted to Northern Ireland.
 This could well lead to some added complication for businesses operating on both sides of the border.

-In fact, it looks very much as though the theme of the new political landscape in general is going to be less about potential internal changes to the corporation tax regime in this country and much more about how it responds to the external pressures presented both by nationalism and by the global tax avoidance industry.
+According to try this tax preparation office, it looks very much as though the theme of the new political landscape in general is going to be less about potential internal changes to the corporation tax regime in this country and much more about how it responds to the external pressures presented both by nationalism and by the global tax avoidance industry.

 If you feel that your company might be affected by any of the issues mentioned above or you would simply welcome an informed approach to any other tax related subject, Baker Tilly’s corporation tax department would be delighted to hear from you.